 There is a difference between pleasure and satisfaction.
 Pleasure is the act or state of feeling gratified.
 Satisfaction is the fulfilment of gratification.
 Pleasure precedes or succeeds satisfaction and is of two types – intended pleasure and unintended pleasure.
 Intended pleasure is expected pleasure and unintended pleasure is unexpected pleasure.

 If sex is an intended pleasure, one experiences satisfaction at its culmination.
 If smoking a post-lunch cigarette is heavenly, the resultant feeling is satisfying.
 These are examples of pleasure preceding satisfaction.

 If the feeling of owning a luxury car is satisfying, the joy of driving it is pleasurable.
 If stocking up on psychedelic drugs offer relief and satisfaction, using them offer pleasure.
 These are examples of pleasure succeeding satisfaction.

 While all of the above are examples of intended pleasure, the greatest form of satisfaction truly comes from unintended pleasure.
-An act of surprise, a random act of kindness, a gift, watching a rare bird, witnessing an impromptu gig, a compliment from a stranger, and so on, are moments wherein people experience unintended pleasure, that gives rise to the strongest and most lasting form of satisfaction, also, highest in talkability value.
+An act of surprise, a random act of kindness, a gift, watching a rare bird, witnessing an impromptu gig or a compliment from a stranger.